Lee Wheeler-Berliner | Director

 Alba Duque | Executive Assistant

 Alba Duque is the executive assistant for the Colorado Workforce Development Council.
 Alba was born in Pereira, Colombia, and she moved to Florida when she was 22 years old.
-In Florida she had the opportunity to work with large corporations, including Walgreens and the Florida Power Light Company.
-While on a trip to visit her brother in Colorado, she fell in love with the state and decided to moved to Denver.
-Prior to her current position, Alba worked as administrative coordinator at Regis University, assisting the associate dean of the bilingual program as well as supporting all the operations at the Thornton campus.
+In Florida, she had the opportunity to work with large corporations, including Walgreens and the Florida Power Light Company.
+While on a trip to visit her brother in Colorado, she fell in love with the state and decided to move to Denver.
+Prior to her current position, Alba worked as an administrative coordinator at Regis University, assisting the associate dean of the bilingual program as well as supporting all the operations at the Thornton campus.
 Alba holds an associate’s degree from the Technological University of Pereira (Colombia), and a bachelor’s degree in applied psychology from Regis University.

 Thomas Hartman, Ph.D. | Talent Development Coordinator